Buffalo Auto Defect Attorneys

 - Engine Systems: Defects involving the engine systems are not uncommon; they are also potentially deadly when they give out while a motorist is operating his or her vehicle.

 These are just some examples of common auto defects and recalls, but there are many other working parts of any given vehicle, all of which can be faulty.
 If your car has been recalled, it is absolutely critical that you have it repaired or the faulty part replaced immediately.
+If the default led to an accident in which you were injured, you may have grounds for a defective vehicle lawsuit.

 Who Is Liable for Auto Defects?